 - 37 Starting with SPDM 1.1, SPDM describes at a very high and abstract level a construct, called a record, to encrypt and authenticate data within a session.
 SPDM places the responsibility of the details and definition of the record onto the transport layer.
-The manifestation of this record in this specification is called a Secured Message. - A Secured Message shall only be used within a secure session.
-Specifically, a Secured Message can be used in any phase of a secure session, such as the session handshake phase and the application phase. - To support a Secured Message, an SPDM endpoint shall support message authentication.
+The manifestation of this record in this specification is called a Secured Message. - 38 A Secured Message shall only be used within a secure session.
+Specifically, a Secured Message can be used in any phase of a secure session, such as the session handshake phase and the application phase. - 39 To support a Secured Message, an SPDM endpoint shall support message authentication.
 Additionally, an SPDM endpoint shall support one or more AEAD algorithms as defined in DSP0274.
-Finally, an SPDM Responder shall select an AEAD algorithm according to DSP0274.
+Finally, an SPDM Responder shall select an AEAD algorithm according to DSP0274. - 40 When Secured Messages are transmitted between entities that are not SPDM endpoints, the clauses in this specification apply unless otherwise specified by the transport binding.

-4.1 Secured Message format
+41 4.1 Secured Message format

-- The Secured Message format figure illustrates the format used to encrypt or authenticate application data.
-Because this specification creates a single format for all application data, application data shall also include those SPDM messages that are required to be sent within a session such as KEY_UPDATE messages. - 42 Secured Message format
+- 42 The Secured Message format figure illustrates the format used to encrypt or authenticate application data.
+Because this specification creates a single format for all application data, application data shall also include those SPDM messages that are required to be sent within a session such as KEY_UPDATE messages. - 43 Secured Message format

-- The Secured Message fields definition table defines the exact format.
+45 The Secured Message fields definition table defines the exact format.
 This format is specific to AEAD algorithms that append the MAC to the end of the cipher text.
 The Recommendation column applies to the transport and provides a recommendation of its inclusion in the transport binding specification.
 A value of Yes in this column indicates that the respective field should be included in the transport binding specification.
-A value of No indicates the respective field should not be included unless necessary and the Description column will have further guidance. - 45 Secured Message fields definition
+A value of No indicates the respective field should be included unless necessary and the Description column will have further guidance.

+46 Secured Message fields definition

 Offset Field Length (bytes) Recommendation Description 0 Session ID 4 Yes The Responder and Requester can use this field to bind all session information such as secrets and keys.
-This field shall be the same value as the SessionID field in the Session-Secrets-Exchange response.
-To ensure forward and backward compatibility, this field shall never change and shall always be first.
-4 Sequence Number S No This field shall indicate all or part of the Sequence Number of the Secured Messages as described in the Per-message nonce derivation clause.
+This field shall be the same value as the sessionID variable in the Session-Secrets- Exchange response.
+To ensure forward and backward compatibility, this field shall never change and shall 4 Sequence Number S No This field shall indicate all or part of the Sequence Number of the Secured Messages as described in the Per-message nonce derivation clause.
 See the Transmission reliability clause for further details.
-The transport binding specification shall specify the length S and further details, if any, for this field.
+The transport binding specification shall specify the length s and further details, if any, for this field.
 4 + S Length 2 Yes This field shall indicate the remaining length of data in Secured Messages.
-6 + S Application Data Length 2 Yes This field shall be the length of Application Data.
+6 + S Application Data Length 2 Yes This field shall be the length of Application Data .

-Offset Field Length (bytes) Recommendation Description 8 + S Application Data P Yes This field shall contain either application data or in-session SPDM messages.
+Offset Field Length (bytes) Recommendation Description 8 + S Application Data Ρ Yes This field shall contain either application data or in-session SPDM messages.
 8 + P + S Random Data R Yes This field should contain random data of random length.
 See Description Message Authentication Code (MAC) Variable Yes This field is for illustrative purposes only.
 The actual location and details of the MAC in the cipher text shall adhere to the AEAD specification for the selected AEAD cipher in ALGORITHMS response.
 AEAD algorithms usually append the MAC to the end of the cipher text.